getify/You-Dont-Know-JS/types & grammar/ch2.md

 0B11110011; // ditto
 ```

-Please do your fellow developers a favor: never use the `0O363` form. `0` next to capital `O` is just a bad idea asking for confusion.
+Please do your fellow developers a favor: never use the `0O363` form. `0` next to capital `O` is just asking for confusion.
 In fact, always use the lowercase predicates `0x`, `0b`, and `0o`.

 ### Small Decimal Values

-The most (in)famous side effect of using binary floating point numbers (which, reminder, is true of **all** languages that use IEEE 754 -- not *just* JavaScript as many assume/pretend) is:
+The most (in)famous side effect of using binary floating-point numbers (which, remember, is true of **all** languages that use IEEE 754 -- not *just* JavaScript as many assume/pretend) is:

 ```js
 0.1 + 0.2 === 0.3; // false